 - Environmental Engineering

-- Environmental engineers often develop solutions to environmental challenges, like a lack of access to clean drinking water or climate change.
+Environmental engineers often develop solutions to environmental challenges, such as climate change or a lack of access to clean drinking water.
 Students who specialize in environmental engineering may study sustainable water treatment and reuse; groundwater-contaminant transport and remediation; and environmental, health, and safety concepts in construction processes.

 - Forensic Structural Engineering

 When bridges, tunnels, and other constructed facilities fail, forensic structural engineers work to identify the causes.
 They use this information for future designs and, if necessary, to help hold certain parties liable in civil or criminal court.
 Students in this subfield of civil engineering may explore topics like risk assessment, construction law, and the resolution of construction disputes.